Halfway Houses in Idaho

 Services provided:

-• Motivational incentives, motivational interviewing and DBT
+• Motivational incentives, CBT and 12-step rehab

 Eastern Idaho Community Action Haven Shelter - Idaho Falls, ID